-\$300,000 in fiscal year 2024 is appropriated from the minerals management account in the natural resources fund to the commissioner of natural resources to develop a geologic carbon sequestration report and chair the Geologic Carbon Sequestration Technical Advisory Committee in section 7 of this act.
-This is a onetime appropriation and is available until June 30, 2027.
+\$300,000 in fiscal year 2024 is appropriated from the minerals management account in the natural resources fund to the commissioner of natural resources to develop a geologic carbon sequestration report and chair the Geologic Carbon Sequestration Technical Advisory Committee in section 7.
+This is a onetime appropriation and is available until spent.

 Sec.
 10. EFFECTIVE DATE.
+Sections 1 to 9 are effective the day following final enactment.